Trustee board

 Committee memberships: Audit and Risk Committee

-Dr Sonali Kinra, Council Trustee
+Dr Sonali Kinra, Member Trustee

 Dr Sonali Kinra is a GP and Trustee Board member of the Royal College of General Practitioners.
 She completed her undergraduate training in India, moved to England in 2004, and began practicing as a GP in 2008 after gaining her MRCP and MRCGP.